george-hawkins/esp32-setup-material/docs/NOTES.md

 Note: the Angular build process uses [postcss-import](https://github.com/postcss/postcss-import) to process these import statements and inline the referenced CSS.
 If you're wondering at the long explicit path for `material-design-icons` vs the much shorter import for `typeface-roboto`, it's because postcss-import can find the CSS file automatically if the package has a particular expected structure - `typeface-roboto` has this structure and `material-design-icons` does not.

-In the end though I went with a simpler but more mechanical approach to all this, that's covered above.
+In the end though, I went with a simpler but more mechanical approach to all this, that's covered above.

 Material icons
 --------------

-For whatever reason the Material icons [reference page](https://material.io/resources/icons/) does **not** include all available icons.
+For whatever reason, the Material icons [reference page](https://material.io/resources/icons/) does **not** include all available icons.
 There are some notable omissions, e.g. the icons associated with copy and paste (I commented on this in material-design-icons issue [#969](https://github.com/google/material-design-icons/issues/968#issuecomment-602195994)).

 The material-design-icons repo includes a directory of [reference pages](https://github.com/google/material-design-icons/tree/master/sprites/svg-sprite) for all the sprites they provide.
 Oddly, I can't find these served in a directly viewable form (on GitHub you can just view the raw HTML) so you have to use something like [raw.githack.com](https://raw.githack.com/) to view them like so: